From chambers to echo chambers: Quantifying polarization with a second-neighbor approach applied to Twitter's climate discussion: The chambers of the X (previously Twitter) conversation

 The audience is a collection of information consumers, while the chamber is a collection of sources.
 See Fig. \ref{fig:diagram_chamber}, where we show a schematic representation of the audience and the chamber associated with a leading user.
-A leading user relates to its chamber through its audience, so we expect that the members of the chamber have a similar ideology to that of the leading user.
-We consider the (dynamic) audiences and chamber associated with the leading users, $\topusers^\Delta$, throughout the year.
+A leading user relates to its chamber through its audience, so we expect that the chamber members have an ideology similar to that of the leading user.
+We consider the (dynamic) audiences and chambers associated with the leading users, $\topusers^\Delta$, throughout the year.

 The chambers transmit information from the sources to the audiences.
-Thus, we can estimate the information flowing between two audiences associated with the leading users $i$ and $j$ by comparing how similar their chambers are.
-Following from our assumption that retweets indicate endorsement, this similarity signals some notion of ideological distance between of $i$ and $j$.
-Thus, we can compare the ideology two leading users by looking at their chamber overlaps, which we introduce in what follows. \begin{definition}[Chamber overlap] Given two leading users $i$ and $j$ with respective chambers $\calC_i^t$ and $\calC_j^t$, the \textit{chamber overlap}, $q_{ij}^t$, during week $t$ is the Jaccard similarity between $\calC_i^t$ and $\calC_j^t$:
+Thus, we can estimate the information flowing between two audiences associated with the leading users $i$ and $j$ by comparing the similarities between their chambers.
+Following our assumption that retweets indicate endorsement, this similarity serves as a proxy for the ideological distance between $i$ and $j$.
+Thus, we can compare the ideologies of two leading users by looking at their chamber overlaps, which we introduce below. \begin{definition}[Chamber overlap] Given two leading users $i$ and $j$ with respective chambers $\calC_i^t$ and $\calC_j^t$, the \textit{chamber overlap}, $q_{ij}^t$, during week $t$ is the Jaccard similarity between $\calC_i^t$ and $\calC_j^t$:

 \end{definition}